-Almost 30 Years of Experience, Knowledge and Insight in Custody Cases
+Over 31 Years of Experience, Knowledge and Insight in Custody Cases

 Family law has always been my calling.
 Even before law school, as a temporary legal secretary, my favorite jobs were with family law attorneys.
 After my graduation from Georgia State University College of Law in 1988, I was fortunate to begin my career as an Associate Attorney with Jack P. Turner, who was one of the great pioneers of family law in Georgia.
 And, then, in 1994, I ventured out, and opened my own family law practice.

 Over the years, I have litigated in hundreds of family law cases, including bench and jury trials in divorce, modification, paternity, legitimation, contempt and other family law actions.

 My inclination and strengths have always leaned toward child custody cases.
 In 1991, I followed that pull when I took Georgia’s first Guardian ad Litem training.
 And, in 2004, it was a natural transition for me to limit my law practice to what I know and do best: Guardian ad Litem work, representing the best interests of children in custody disputes, and consulting with other family law attorneys in their high conflict custody cases.

 mdg Custody Litigation Consulting grew out of my years of experience as a Guardian ad Litem and family law litigator.
 As a litigator it is important to me to zealously and compassionately represent clients without losing sight of the children’s best interests.
 And, as a Guardian ad Litem, I’ve always prided myself on my ability to zero in on what’s truly in the children’s best interests, after performing fair and balanced investigations.
 Now, I bring the benefit of my years of high standards, experience and insight to your custody cases.